 While this goal is certainly aspirational, it can also feel quite vague.
 What does it mean to end poverty?
 What is poverty?
 And how in the world do we begin to make progress toward this goal?

 The UN itself notes that “poverty is more than the lack of income and resources to ensure a sustainable livelihood.
 Its manifestations include hunger and malnutrition, limited access to education and other basic services, social discrimination and exclusion as well as the lack of participation in decision-making.
 Economic growth must be inclusive to provide sustainable jobs and promote equality.”2

 Such a wide-sweeping definition is certainly accurate and comprehensive, but it is also difficult to measure.
 And one of the hallmarks of the SDGs is that they have tangible, quantifiable goals toward which the global community is working.

-In addition to these two major goals, there are a number of additional metrics to measure progress out of poverty, including social protection services, equal rights to and improved mobilization of resources, building resilience to extreme events and disaster and sound policy frameworks.
+In addition to this major goal, there are a number of additional metrics to measure progress out of poverty, including social protection services, equal rights to and improved mobilization of resources, building resilience to extreme events and disaster, and sound policy frameworks.

-For the sake of clarity and brevity, we’ll focus on the first element of the goal: eradicating extreme poverty, defined as living on less than $1.90 a day.
+For the sake of clarity and brevity, we’ll focus on the broadest goal: eradicating extreme poverty, defined as living on less than $1.90 a day.3

 For us as Americans, that number can feel remarkably vague.
 What does it mean to live on $1.90?
 What does $1.90 buy in other countries?